unbit/uwsgi-docs/LogFormat.rst

 Hacking logformat
 *****************

-If you want to add more C-based variables, open logging.c and go to the end of the file.
+To add more C-based variables, open logging.c and add them to the end of the file.

-Adding vars is really easy:

 .. code-block:: c